Celtic Women in Champions League: Elena Sadiku intent on maintaining focus amid excitement of debut against Twente

 "We got a congrats from Henrik [when we qualified], that's a really important one, and pretty cool."

-The 30-year-old's dreams of ever playing in Europe's elite competition were ended by injury, her playing career was over by just 23 after 13 surgeries on her knee.
+Sadiku's dreams of ever playing in Europe's elite competition were ended by injury.
+Her playing career was over by just 23 after 13 surgeries on her knee.

 Sadika suffered an ACL injury at 19 and three months after returning she did it again on the same knee.
 After it happened for a third time she turned to coaching.